tessercat/pbx-docs/client/notes.md

 - View registers a listener on the document's keydown event and calls a displayed modal object's `onModalEscape` method when the method exists and the escape key is pressed.

+- If one exists,
+  View runs a modal object's `onModalVisible` method immediately after showing the dialog.